Hook25/c_battery_status/README.md

 A tiny battery status blocklet for i3bar written in C. Prints the percentage of each battery present in the system and its status.
 This blocklet depends on `acpi` for the battery status and `libnotify` when compiled with the notification feature.

-This is how the blockelt looks with two batteries under different conditions:
+This is how the blocklet looks with two batteries under different conditions:

 ![Blocklet Preview](./preview.png)